GabrielBernard/Conditional_Image_Generation/docs/results.md

 permalink: /results/
 ---

-This page will contain all the results in one place (aka all the post in chronologicall order).
+This page will contain all the results of my project in one place (aka all the posts in chronological order).